Good Morning Blog,

 |

-| Everyone is safe and the ladies were very thankful to have men around during this hike |
+| Everyone is ssafefe and the ladies were very thankful to have men around during this hike |

 |

-| (Thanks to the ladies) They felt thankful to us, but I didn't do much besides becoming a sweeper which had no impact on the hike. |
+| (Thanks to the ladies) They felt thankful to us, but I didn't do much besides becoming a ssweepereper which had no impact on the hike. |

 |

-| Check out the aftermath of intruding the mosquitoes' partyhouse |
+| Check out the aftermath of interrupting the mosquitoes' party house |

 Overall, Kay Siang Bunker will be the perfect beginner urbex hike, but just take note of its steep slopes.
 I will visit this place again. :)